Fenerbahçe S.K. (basketball): 2020s (present)

+The disappointing results under Itoudis continued into the next year for Fenerbahçe - Fenerbahçe struggled in both the EuroLeague and the Turkish League.
+On December 14, 2023, Fenerbahçe fired Itoudis, and brought in Šarūnas Jasikevičius as the new head coach.
 Fenerbahçe won the Turkish Basketball Cup for the 8th time in the 2023–24 season by defeating Anadolu Efes 67–80 in the Turkish Basketball Cup final.
-With the appointment of Šarūnas Jasikevičius as head coach on December 14, 2023, Fenerbahçe once again participated in the Final Four after a 3-year hiatus.
-In the 2023-24 Euroleague season, Nigel Hayes-Davis broke the record for most points scored in a EuroLeague game by scoring 50 points against Alba Berlin.
+Under Jasikevičius, Fenerbahçe once again participated in the Final Four after a 3-year hiatus - while finishing only fourth, the seeds were planted for a bigger run in the next few years.
+During the season, Nigel Hayes-Davis broke the record for most points scored in a EuroLeague game by scoring 50 points against Alba Berlin.
 Fenerbahçe, which successfully completed the Play-Offs in the 2023–24 Turkish Basketball League, faced Anadolu Efes in the finals and won the final games 3–1, winning its 11th Championship.

 In the 2024–25 season, Fenerbahçe defeated Beşiktaş 104–81 in the Turkish Basketball Cup final and took the Turkish Basketball Cup to its museum for the 9th time.
 They qualified for the 2024 EuroLeague Final Four for the sixth time in the 2023–24 season, but bowed out in the semi-finals.